St Antony's Church, Kanjiracode

 St Antony's Church, Kanjiracode is a Latin Catholic Church located in Kollam district in the Indian state of Kerala.
-The parish priest is Tomy Kamans.
-The Assistant Parish priest is Rev. Fr.
-Lenin Darwin Leon.
+The parish priest is Fr.
+Rozario B J. The Assistant Parish priest is Rev. Fr.
+Sony Charles.

 History

 St. Antony's Latin Catholic Forane Church, Kanjiracode is listed among the first churches of Quilon diocese and of Kerala.
 The church occupies three acres on the northern side of old ceramics road (Sir C.P.
 Road) in an area dominated by a fishing community.

 St. Thomas Christians migrated arrived near Kundara in the ninth century.
 The parish was officially established in 1502.
 St. Antony's was originally built and blessed in the name of Saint Lucia by the administrator of Cochin diocese.
 The construction was financed by Lakshmi Ammal (Mary Ammal), a Brahmin convert.

 The foundation stone was laid on 27 October 1609 and the church was blessed on 30 April 1609.
 The church was reconstructed and named after Anthony of Padua in 1633.
 After the diocese of Quilon was officially established, Kanjiracode remained under the jurisdiction of Cochin diocese under Padravado and remained there until 1893.
 In 1975 reconstruction was begun to accommodate more believers.
 The church was finally blessed on 26 January 1986 by the Bishop of Kollam, Joseph G. Fernandez, in the presence of A. Solomen, parish priest and dedicated to the papal visit of Pope John Paul II in Kerala.